tasmota/docs/Bluetooth.md

 + RULES
 After a discovery scan the driver will report the number of found sensors.
 As the driver can not know, how many sensors are to be found, this can be used to force a re-scan.
 `Rule1 on hm10#found<6 do ADD1 1 endon on Var1#state<=3 do hm10scan endon`  - will re-scan up to 3 times, if less than 6 sensors were found.
++ DEW POINT
+Dew point will be calculated.

 ### Supported sensors: